 Whilst 1993 was a great year for the Gracie family, 1994 was a year of legal turmoil and political rifts occurred between some family members.
 As nature took it's course and the power of evolution continues, some great BJJ practitioners evolved their techniques and created new versions of Brazilian Jiu Jitsu such as Gracie Barra (Carlos Gracie Jnr), Gracie Humaita (Rickson & Royler Gracie), Renzo BJJ (Renzo Gracie), RCJ Machado BJJ (Machado Brothers), 10th Planet Jiu Jitsu (Eddie Bravo) and many more...

 Brazilian Jiu Jitsu first opened in South Korea in 2004 and together with Gongkwon Yusul and evolving Hapkido schools, the mixed martial art scene continues to grow throughout the country.

 Where Judo and mainstream Brazilian Jiu Jitsu have lost martial flavour and become sports, there are some Jujitsu schools where, similarly to Hapkido, have adapted their arts techniques for self defence such as Gracie Jiu Jitsu (Rorion Gracie) system and some Japanese Jujitsu academies.

-Pictured below are photos of GIANT Instructor Giorgio Repice with Royce Gracie and Rigan Machado.
+Pictured are photos of GIANT Instructor Giorgio Repice with Royce and Rickson Gracie, and also Rigan and Carlos Machado.